Virginia Tech® home

 Research Integrity and Scholarly Excellence (RISE) Lecture Series: Maintaining and Communicating a Robust Scientific Record in an Age of AI and Social Media

-This session of the 2025 RISE Lecture Series will examine cases of scientific papers that required correction, retraction, or—after review—no action.
+In this session, Thorp will share cases where scientific papers have required correction, retraction, or — after review — no action.
 In each instance, transparent communication from journals, institutions, and authors helped minimize reputational damage to science, while obfuscation worsened it.
-A healthier research ecosystem would destigmatize correction and retraction, encourage open responses instead of evasive statements, and separate misconduct findings from record corrections.
+Thorp will consider a healthier research ecosystem that would destigmatize correction and retraction, encourage open responses instead of evasive statements, and separate misconduct findings from record corrections.

 RISE Lecture Series: Maintaining and Communicating a Robust Scientific Record in an Age of AI and Social Media